paraschas/vim-uppercase-sql/README.md

 Many people follow the convention of writing SQL keywords in upper case.
 Few people enjoy using shift or caps lock to do it.
 This plugin fixes that.
+The keywords capitalized are those reserved in PostgreSQL 12 + and/or SQLite 3 +.

 ![demo of writing sql query with automatically upper cased keywords](demo.gif)

 ## Installation